dk72-ux/dk72_IT265_002/docs/Module-002-Dev-Log.md

 #### Free Thinking
 - Brainstorm or reflect on design ideas, architecture patterns, or potential improvements.
 - Figure out the art direction
+- Figure out immersion & mechanics
+- What would engage the player?
+- What should the soundscape be like?
 <!--

 - Example prompts: